sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

         eventurevent
 ```

 Note that this dataset contains 80 epochs (or trials).
-Now type
+Now type:

 ``` matlab
 >> EEG.epoch(1)